WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
-In this case, we need to make a script that incorporates some arguments for SLURM such as resources needed and modules to load.
+In this case, we need to make a script that incorporates some arguments for SLURM, such as the resources needed and the modules that need to be loaded.

 We will use the ``sleep.sh`` job script as an example.

 ### Parameters

 Let's discuss the example SLURM script, ``sleep.sh``.
-Go to File Explorer and edit sleep.sh
+Go to File Explorer and edit `sleep.sh`

     $> cd $HOME
     $> mkdir SLEEP